vassilux/odin/README.md

 ### OdinMonitoring, a call audio recorder RC1 compatible.
-Please install samba package for use a windows shared folder This is a debian command : apt-get install smbclient cifs-utils FastAGI server pyhton twisted based.
+Please install samba package for use a windows shared folder This is a debian command : <b>apt-get install smbclient cifs-utils</b>
+FastAGI server pyhton twisted based.
 Please read the following notes :